iirisarri/CrashCourse-Phylogenomics/README.md

 #consensus in        : bpcomp.con.tre

 ```
+Given the guidelines how is our run?

-You can check the bayesian run in the folder
+You can check the bayesian run in the folder `intermediate_files/phylobayes`
+Open the tree in FigTree and compare it with the topology you obtained with IQTree.

 ## Coalescence analysis